 Here are a few of the things we do to make sure that we offer you the most accurate dog DNA test:

-1. Each health condition is tested multiple times.
+- Each health condition is tested multiple times.
 That redundancy helps us have confidence that we got it right.
 If the test gets different results for that gene, our scientists review it manually to see what’s going on.

-2. When we upgrade our test to a new version, we test it on known dog DNA to make sure it calls the same dogs correctly multiple times.
+- When we upgrade our test to a new version, we test it on known dog DNA to make sure it calls the same dogs correctly multiple times.

-3. We manually review our results periodically to make sure there are no inconsistencies, which enables us to catch and fix anything that might be misbehaving.
+- We manually review our results periodically to make sure there are no inconsistencies, which enables us to catch and fix anything that might be misbehaving.

-4. We have quality control processes in place to make sure dog DNA samples don’t get mixed up.
+- We have quality control processes in place to make sure dog DNA samples don’t get mixed up.
 By double and triple checking the breed, sex, and relatives for every sample, we make sure that each DNA sample is tied to a unique dog.

-You can read more about dog DNA testing in this deep dive into microarray technology
+You can read more about dog DNA testing in this deep dive into microarray technology.

 Let’s break down some of the common questions about why a dog’s genetic breed mix can sometimes be surprising.

-Genetics are more than skin deep.
 Even though a dog might look a lot like a specific breed, genetics can tell a different story.
-That’s because a lot of the traits we associate with just one specific breed are tied to variants that can show up in any breed.

-1. The vast majority of DNA doesn’t code for proteins, but it does tell us about ancestry.
+Keep in mind that the vast majority of DNA doesn’t code for proteins, but it does tell us about ancestry.
 When we report your dog’s breed mix, we look at the total of your dog’s DNA.

 That doesn’t mean that the most visible traits (like coat color, snout length, or body size) all come from your dog’s dominant breed.
 Some of those traits might come from a breed that makes up only 10% of your dog’s overall breed mix, but those are the traits we see.
 Your dog might be 50% Poodle, but not look anything like a Poodle (like Bernyk the Yellow Lab).

+Your dog looks the way they do not because of averaging or blending the breeds in their genetic makeup, but because of specific traits coded by specific genes.
+A lot of the traits we associate with just one specific breed are related to variants that can show up in any breed.
 Some traits are controlled by a single gene.
-This might cause surprising breed reveals!
 For example, if your dog inherits the genetic variant for a long muzzle from their Collie side, but their genetic ancestry is only 10% Collie, your dog will look a lot more like a Collie than their DNA says they are.

-What exactly is a “Supermutt”?
+2. What is a “Supermutt”?

 Genetic ancestry and purebred status are two different things.
 A dog’s “purebred” status is defined by their pedigree and determined by a registration body.
 A purebred dog has purebred parents that meet the breed standards for that breed.
 Those breed standards often include visual requirements, like certain traits, as well as behavior and temperament.

-As we now know, a dog’s appearance doesn’t always match their genetic ancestry.
-Genetic ancestry is determined by looking at your dog’s DNA and seeing how much DNA they share with other breeds.
+Breed ancestry, on the other hand, is determined by looking at your dog’s DNA and seeing how much DNA they share with other breeds.
 The more shared DNA, the higher the percentage of that breed in their breed mix.

 If a dog’s DNA test results are 100% one breed, we call that “single breed.”
 Single breed refers to a dog’s DNA, whereas “purebred” refers to a registered status.